Key takeaways

 Hotel star ratings are based on a set of predefined standards and criteria, which may include:

-• Service availability: Service-related criteria are a key factor in star ratings.
-This includes essentials like a 24-hour front desk, consistent housekeeping, efficient check-in and check-out and how effectively your hotel handles guest service requests.
+- Service availability: Service-related criteria are a major factor, including 24-hour reception, housekeeping, efficient check-in and check-out processes and responsiveness to guest requests.

 Hotel star rating breakdown